commanded/commanded/guides/Commands.md

 ### Event metadata

-It's helpful for debugging to have additional metadata associated with events issued by command.
+It's helpful for debugging to have additional metadata associated with events issued by a command.
 You can set it when dispatching a command:

 ```elixir
 :ok = ExampleRouter.dispatch(command, metadata: %{"issuer_id" => issuer_id, "user_id" => "user@example.com"})